servicetitan/Stl.Fusion/README.md

 Fusion's transparent caching ensures every API call result your code produces is cached, and moreover, even when such results are recomputed, they mostly use other cached dependencies instead of hitting a much slower storage (DB in this case).

-And interestingly, even when there are no "layers" of dependencies (think only "layer zero" is there), Fusion manages to speed up the API calls this test runs by **8,000 to 10,000** times.
+And interestingly, even when there are no "layers" of dependencies (think only "layer zero" is there), Fusion manages to speed up the API calls this test runs by **8,000 to 12,000** times.

-## What makes Fusion so fast?
+#### What makes Fusion fast:

 - The concept itself is all about eliminating any unnecessary computation.
 Think `msbuild`, but for your method call results: what's computed and consistent is never recomputed.
 - Fusion caches call results in memory, so if it's a hit, they're instantly available.
 No round-trips to external caches, no serialization/deserialization, etc.